How Much is Garage Door Opener Installation?

 Some companies will program garage door remotes to your vehicle as a courtesy and others will charge a fee.
 Many years back it was a lot more simple to program garage door openers to vehicles because there was only one system in all vehicles...
 HomeLink.
 Today, there are several different types of systems used in vehicles for garage door openers and some require a repeater kit for it to program properly.

 A repeater kit is a part that can be purchased from the manufacturer of the garage door opener system that is installed in your vehicle.
 Your vehicle owners manual will usually tell you the brand of garage door opener buttons that were used in your vehicle.
 HomeLink and Lear Car2U are the two most popular.
-Below are the repeater kits needed to make these systems work with your garage door opener.

 Do Installers Use Heavy Duty Mounting Brackets?